About Sunrise Banks

 Typography & Color Palette

 The bold and bright use of color is apparent from the get-go on this website.
 The inspiration came from the sentiment of looking at 2020 through “rose-colored glasses”– celebrating the resilience we gained, reflecting on the less than rosy moments, and relinquishing the stress we all felt during a tumultuous year.
-For the typography of the site, Ashley Cooper, Sunrise Banks CCO was adamant (and rightly so) that we incorporated the angular, yet elegant serif font Mercury to the site.
+For the typography of the site, Ashley Cooper, Sunrise Banks Creative Director was adamant (and rightly so) that we incorporated the angular, yet elegant serif font Mercury to the site.
 We paired Mercury with the web-friendly go-to Google font, Red Hat to complement the poignant serif motifs.

 Focal Points & Features